C3dar/First_Website/README.md

 # This is my first website.
 I'm setting it up to improve my ability to do things like CSS visuals, webapps, etc.
-# It's my hope that eventually I can build it into an open-source site for learning blacksmithing.
+# I plan on eventually developing it into a personal website for my blacksmithing/cs career.